Protect Kids from Lead Poisoning

 home?
 Think again.

-Although lead poisoning is often linked with the paint of older homes, children may
+Lead poisoning is often linked with the paint of older homes.
+But, children may also

 be exposed to lead from water pipes or the soldering on pipes, and from brass and